skrivov/erapp/README.md

 On one hand, there is a requirement to build a conversational agent for the analysis of taxi receipts from uber/lyft.
 On the other hand, there is an invitation to design a reliable and flexible system for submitting expense reimbursements.

-**The core and most important requirement:** Make sure that submitted data trigger the appropriate rule.
+**The core and most important requirement:** Make sure that submitted data trigger the appropriate rule(s).

 **Reasonable requirement:** Get the country of the expense from the receipt.

 **Unreasonable requirements:** Derive department and purpose of visit from an Uber/Lyft receipt.
 This is impossible.

-**Dangerous requirement:** The invitation is to design an agent, which implies that an LLM will drive the conversation and apply rules.
-LLMs are prone to nondeterminism.
-Relying on an LLM for making decisions about finances is dangerous at this point.
-The reimbursement rules are deterministic and have to be applied deterministically.
+**Dangerous requirement:** The invitation is to design an agent, which suggests that an LLM would drive the conversation and enforce the rules.
+However, LLMs are inherently nondeterministic.
+Relying on them to make financial decisions is risky at this stage.
+Reimbursement rules are deterministic and must be applied deterministically.

+In addition, submitting financial data requires careful review and reevaluation of the entered information.
+Even when using a guided wizard, users often need to move back and forth between steps.
+Agentic chat technology is therefore not well-suited for this use case.

 **Implicit and very important requirements:**
 - US Office, EU Office, and Asia-Pacific Office use different currencies.